mlatcl/mlatcl.github.io/_availableprojects/rl-optimisation-benchmarks.md

   evaluation of novel algorithms as they enable a standardised comparison of these algorithms' performance.
 In this project you will provide a set of optimisation benchmarks to evaluate online RL algorithms. "
+supervisors:
+  - pierre-thodoroff
+  - christian-cabrera
+  - neil-d-lawrence
+projects:
+  - autoai
+published: 2021-07-05
+student_learn: You will learn about optimisation problems (i.e., resource allocation)  and how they computationally represent real-world problems.
+You will also learn about the traditional and RL algorithms that solve these problems.
 project_objective: You will provide the code for a set of optimisation problems benchmarks for online RL algorithms based on [this paper](https://arxiv.org/abs/1911.10641).
 These benchmarks include three